Megan Rapinoe

-Megan Anna Rapinoe (/rəˈpiːnoʊ/; born July 5, 1985) is an American professional soccer player who plays as a winger for OL Reign of the National Women's Soccer League (NWSL), as well as the United States national team.
-Winner of the Ballon d'Or Féminin and named The Best FIFA Women's Player in 2019, Rapinoe won gold with the national team at the 2012 London Summer Olympics, 2015 FIFA Women's World Cup, and 2019 FIFA Women's World Cup and she played for the team at the 2011 FIFA Women's World Cup where the U.S. finished in second place.
+Megan Anna Rapinoe (/rəˈpiːnoʊ/; born July 5, 1985) is an American former professional soccer player who played as a winger.
+She spent most of her career playing for OL Reign of the National Women's Soccer League (NWSL) and the United States national team.
+Winner of the Ballon d'Or Féminin and named The Best FIFA Women's Player in 2019, Rapinoe won gold with the national team at the 2012 London Summer Olympics, 2015 FIFA Women's World Cup, and 2019 FIFA Women's World Cup and played at the 2011 FIFA Women's World Cup, where the U.S. finished second.
 Rapinoe co-captained the national team alongside Carli Lloyd and Alex Morgan from 2018 to 2020.
-She previously played for the Chicago Red Stars, Philadelphia Independence, and MagicJack in Women's Professional Soccer (WPS), as well as Olympique Lyon in France's Division 1 Féminine.
+She previously played for the Chicago Red Stars, Philadelphia Independence, and magicJack in Women's Professional Soccer (WPS), as well as Lyon Women in France's Division 1 Féminine.

-Rapinoe is internationally known for her crafty style of play on the field and her activism off it.
+Rapinoe is internationally known for her crafty style of play and her activism off the pitch.
 Her precise cross to Abby Wambach in the 122nd minute of the 2011 FIFA Women's World Cup quarterfinal match against Brazil resulted in an equalizer and eventual win for the Americans after a penalty shootout.
 The last-minute goal received ESPN's 2011 ESPY Award for Best Play of the Year.
 During the 2012 London Olympics, she scored three goals and tallied a team-high four assists to lead the United States to a gold medal.
-She is the first player, male or female, to score a goal directly from a corner at the Olympic Games, having done so twice.
-She won the Golden Boot and Golden Ball awards at the 2019 FIFA Women's World Cup in France.
+She is the first player, male or female, to score a goal directly from a corner at the 2012 Olympic Games, having done so twice.
+She won both the Golden Boot and Golden Ball awards at the 2019 FIFA Women's World Cup in France.